t-recx/maritimo/decoder/README.md

 Decoder is a rust application that is used to decode NMEA/AIS sentences.
 It works by picking up encoded messages from a RabbitMQ worker queue and outputting the decoded messages in json format to a RabbitMQ publish/subscribe exchange.

-Since the same AIS message can be spread in multiple sentences and to allow for multiple decoder instances to pick up work from the same station source, some state is also kept in a Redis datastore.

 ## Supported message types

 | Number  | Type                             | Description                                                                                                                                     |